pedrojara2405/job-logger/README.md

 Ensures that the system is able to:

-- Log events related to signing user and candidate´s maintenance such as messages, warnings and/or errors, which the application could support multi-thread for only one instance, using Singleton constructor pattern
+- Log events related to signing user and candidate´s maintenance such as messages, warnings and/or errors, which the application could support multi-thread for only one instance, using Singleton constructor pattern.
 - Support many kind of context to log messages such as text file, console and/or database.

 #Technologies used: